 AI: It’s a new dawn, it’s a new day, it’s a new way of customer support and engagement

-With headlines stating that AI will be ‘the death of the contact center’, it’s understandable that Contact Center Managers might feel like the world is against them.
+With headlines stating that AI will be ‘the death of the contact centre’, it’s understandable that Contact Centre Managers might feel like the world is against them.

 AI-driven technology is not new, in fact people been talking about it since the summer conference at Dartmouth College in 1956, where the attendees became leaders of AI research.
 With predictions of an AI-first world since 1956, why is that AI-powered technology is causing more and more confusion, hype and fear this decade with trending headlines stating that robots will take over our jobs, causing concern about the long-term impact of AI on the employees?

 Well firstly, it’s this shorthand referral to AI that is causing a lot of confusion, hype and fear around this subject.
 Like computing, it’s hard to distinguish between classifications for AI, the broad term, used to describe the ‘smart’ human-like capability within software such as machine learning, natural language processing, robotics and computational intelligence, which all refer to a wide variety of algorithms and methodologies under AI.

 So where does AI fit into the contact centre?

 Businesses can no longer afford to rely on archaic siloed channels for customer support and experience.
 As consumers grow more and more comfortable with messaging, AI applications offer the contact centre some dramatic benefits that stretches way beyond customer support.
 AI can play a vital role in making better business decisions, many of them positively impacting the customer.